CME211/notes/lecture-14/build.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

 Ahhh, linker errors!
-Let's do it right:
+Let's do it right, by giving all of the information that the main program needs in order to execute on the instructions.
 Output:

 ```